 For example, you must ensure that the mutual fund app is regulated by the FCA and that it is competitively-priced.
 And of course, you need to check whether or not the app gives you access to your chosen mutual fund investment.

-While there are many providers in the UK that meet these key requirements, below we review the very best mutual fund apps UK to consider in 2021.
+While there are many providers in the UK that meet these key requirements, below we review the best mutual fund apps UK to consider in 2022.

-If you’re looking for a safe, beginner-friendly, and low-cost way of investing in funds, eToro is by far the best option to consider.
+If you’re looking for a safe, beginner-friendly, and low-cost way of investing in funds, eToro is a popular option to consider.
 This regulated stock trading app allows you to buy and sell assets online or from the palm of your hand.
 In fact, you can invest in over 250+ funds at eToro, all of which are backed by leading ETF providers.

 This includes heavy-weights like Vanguard, iShares, and SPDR.
 There are many benefits to choosing eToro as your go-to investment apps provider.
 Firstly, you can invest in funds without needing to pay a single penny in trading commission or share dealing fees. eToro itself doesn’t charge any ongoing fees, so it’s only the expense ratio of the respective fund manager that you need to take into account.

-eToro is also worth considering if you want to invest in individual stocks – as the app is home to more than 2,400 shares from 17 UK and international exchanges.
+eToro is popular if you want to invest in individual stocks – as the app is home to more than 2,400 shares from 17 UK and international exchanges.

 Read our comprehensive eToro app review to find out more about what this app offers.

-Next up on our list of the best mutual fund apps UK is Fineco Bank.
-This top-rated platform is well-known for offering a low-cost way to buy and sell stocks.
+Next up on our list of popular mutual fund apps UK is Fineco Bank.
+This platform is well-known for offering a low-cost way to buy and sell stocks.
 In fact, not only does Fineco support the London Stock Exchange and AIM, but dozens of international markets.
 In the case of mutual funds, Fineco Bank allows you to diversify across heaps of providers with ease.